randreag/AYX-MCP-Wrapper/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![MCP Protocol](https://img.shields.io/badge/MCP-Protocol-green.svg)](https://modelcontextprotocol.io/)

+## ⚠️ DISCLAIMER

+**This is NOT an official implementation.**

+This project is a personal initiative and is not affiliated with, endorsed by, or supported by any company.
+Even if the maintainer is an employee of a related company, this project is developed independently without any official backing or support.

+---

 A Model Context Protocol (MCP) server that provides a comprehensive interface to Alteryx Servers.
 This wrapper enables AI assistants and other MCP clients to interact with Alteryx Server for managing workflows, collections, users, schedules, credentials, and more.

 ## Features